judith-marina/SQL-Retail-Sales_P1/README.md

 ## Author - Judith Marina

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-It demonstrates my ability to create and manage databases, perform data cleaning and conduct in-depth analysis to extract meaningful insights.
-Through this project, I have applied techniques such as aggregations, filtering and time-based analysis to answer critical business questions, highlighting my proficiency in turning raw data into actionable insights.
-It reflects my commitment to building a solid foundation in data analytics and my readiness to contribute to data-driven decision-making in professional environments.
+I developed this project by following Zero Analyst.
+I learned how to create and manage databases, clean data, and perform exploratory data analysis.
+By applying these skills to real-world data, I was able to generate business insights, which deepened my understanding of data-driven decision-making.
+This experience has not only strengthened my SQL proficiency but also demonstrated my ability to independently learn and apply technical skills to solve business problems.

 To connect with me,
 - Email: judithmf04@gmail.com